antoniovmonge/setup-docs/WINDOWS.md

   Apply changes to this folder only and try to convert the Ubuntu WSL version again.

-  ❌ If the conversion still does not work, please **contact a teacher**.
+  ❌ If the conversion still does not work, please **try to solve it before continuing**.
 </details>

 ### Check the locale